HMS Thames (N 71)

 |Lost||3 Aug 1940|

 HMS Thames (Lt.Cdr.
-William Donald Dunkerley, RN) was most likely mined off Norway late July 1940 or early August 1940.
-She was reported overdue on 3 August 1940.
+William Donald Dunkerley, RN) was possibly mined in the North Sea, on the way back from her patrol area to her base at Dundee, in early August 1940.
+She was reported overdue on 5 August 1940 after she was supposed to have returned to Dundee on 3 August 1940.

 Commands listed for HMS Thames (N 71)

 Please note that we're still working on this section.

 |1||Cdr.
 Denis Vaughan Sprague, RN||27 Dec 1939||4 Jul 1940 (+)|

 |2||Lt.Cdr.
 William Donald Dunkerley, RN||4 Jul 1940||Jul/Aug 40|

 You can help improve our commands section

 Click here to Submit events/comments/updates for this vessel.